 The materials used for pipe fittings depend on the type of piping system and operating conditions.
 Typically, they are made out of the same materials used in the pipes they help join.
 Some common materials used to make fittings include PVC, PE, ABS, PP, nylon, aluminum, stainless steel, steel, copper, cast iron, and brass.
 Here’s a list of some commonly used pipe fittings and their application:

-- Elbows: for making angle turns in piping and change the direction of fluid flow.
+- Elbows: for making angle turns in piping and changing the direction of fluid flow.

 - Tees & Crosses: for making branch line connections at 90 degrees and changing the flow of fluid.